remyers/bitcoineverywhere.tech/reports/technology_review/existing_technology.md

 *
 * Off-grid Communication

-* GoTenna mesh
+* GoTenna mesh: a consumer ready solution that users can use to create mesh networks with the goTenna devices and their smartphones.
+This can be done anywhere.
+Users can exchange messages with eachother in the event of an internet outage https://gotennamesh.com/
-* GoTenna mesh with TxTenna app to broadcast bitcoin transactions without internet access
+* GoTenna mesh can also be used with the TxTenna app to broadcast bitcoin transactions without internet access.

 ### Summary